MoarVM/MoarVM/docs/extops.markdown

 #### The MoarVM Opcodes Overview

-The MoarVM interpreter uses 16-bit opcodes, where the first byte is called the "bank".
-There are currently around 470 built-in ops, and I'd guess there'll be around 500 once Rakudo's bootstrapped and passing spectest.
+The MoarVM interpreter uses 16-bit opcodes.
+There are currently around 470 built-in ops, and it'll probably be around 500 once Rakudo's bootstrapped and passing spectest.
+The interpreter loop currently dispatches by op number, either using switch/case or cgoto where available.

-The interpreter loop currently dispatches a top level of switch/case by bank, after reading the next byte in the stream, and then dispatches by switch/case to the particular op in the bank by reading the next byte in the stream.
-It is not known whether the various C compilers compile these any more efficiently than a flat switch/case of all 65536 potential opcodes with all cases enumerated (in order).
-However, I suggest that it would be more efficient to read both bytes into an unsigned short and then do bit  operations to split out the two bytes... or simply dispatch into one large switch/case.
-It's at least worth testing whether it's faster on some platforms and compilers.

 Many opcodes are self-contained (they don't call other C functions, and some don't even make system calls), but lots and lots of them do call functions.